All Episodes

 I'm just urging you to take it seriously.

-Because I know people that have died from this thing.
+And I'll tell you why, because I know people that have died from this thing.

-I know people that have been on ventilators and didn't survive, and I know people that have been on ventilators as long as 40 days and barely survived.
+And I know people that have been on ventilators as long as 40 days and barely survived.

-Uh now that we have breakthrough cases, something they didn't anticipate, you know, it's a game changer.
+Now that we have breakthrough cases, something they didn't anticipate, you know, it's a game changer.

 That's why I think Governor DeSantis created these monoclonal antibody centers in Florida that were very successful.

-If you get a c positive COVID test, your first call needs to be to your doctor, and you need to say what are your thoughts on monoclonal antibodies?
+If you get a positive COVID test, your first call needs to be to your doctor.

-Because this if you get COVID, and I know this from people older and unvaccinated that got it within 24 hours of of a positive test and breakthrough cases, people fully vaccinated and got monoclonal antibodies, and they all have done well.
+Because if you get COVID, and I know this from people older and unvaccinated that got it within 24 hours of a positive test and breakthrough cases, people fully vaccinated and got monoclonal antibodies, and they all have done well.

-This is anecdotally I'm speaking.
+This is anecdotally, I'm speaking.

-Uh God forbid you you catch this thing.
+God forbid you catch this thing.

-Um does that help at all?
+Does that help at all?

-Uh a a little um I I was more I was more looking for it because I believe in all that.
+I was more looking for it because I believe in all that.

-This whole time I've been working in it, around it.
+I've been working in it, around it.

 My son's had it.

-Um, you know, I was his caregiver.
+I was his caregiver.

 Never have I tested positive once.